Javi Marroquin Book: ‘Teen Mom’ Star Looking For Publisher To Share His Story

 Javi Marroquin has been keeping his mouth shut over the past couple of weeks, as Teen Mom 2 has documented his return home to the United States after being deployed for several months.
-When Javi left the United States, he was happily married and he was sad about leaving his son Lincoln and his stepson Isaac behind.
-However, when he returned, his wife Kailyn Lowry was waiting with divorce papers and he had essentially been kicked out of the home.
+When Javi left the United States, he was happily married, and he was sad about leaving his son Lincoln and his stepson Isaac behind.
+However, when he returned, his wife Kailyn Lowry was waiting with divorce papers, and he had essentially been kicked out of the home.
 While they were filming Teen Mom 2, many rumors were flying about Kailyn cheating on Javi while he was gone and this started playing out on last week’s episode.

 According to a new tweet, Javi Marroquin is now revealing that he is frustrated with how his life is being documented on Teen Mom 2 and one can imagine that he’s not happy with some of the things he’s learning about his ex-wife.
 For example, Lowry flipped out on a producer after she felt that Marroquin was in her business after returning home.
 She essentially told him that she had been free while he was serving overseas and now that he was home, she felt trapped.